dmayerdesign/funk/IMPLEMENTATION.md

 2. Locate the site key and the API key.
 3. Save the API key using the form at /admin with the key TURING_TEST_SERVICE_PROVIDER_SECRET.
 4. Save the site key in the TURING_TEST_PUBLISHABLE_KEY variable in `config.*.ts`.

+# Deployment

+## Configure DNS

+### To host both "www.yourdomain.com" and "yourdomain.com" (without forwarding):

+1. Follow the steps in Firebase to connect a "custom domain", including adding the TXT record to verify ownership.
+Use the "naked domain" (not `www`) for this step.
+2. When adding the A record to point the naked domain to the host IP addresses, use `@` rather than the full domain name.
+3. Go through the same process for the `www` subdomain.
+Add an A record identical to the record for the root domain, with the only difference being that `www` is entered into the "host" field rather than `@`.
+4. Set up `www.yourdomain.com` as an additional custom domain in the Firebase hosting console.